Public Opinion Polling

 Why Do We Poll?

-The Simon Poll™ is an annual statewide poll asking Illinois voters’ opinions on important current public policy topics, typically with a focus on state budget issues, political and electoral reform, politics, and social issues.
-The Southern Illinois Poll™ collects voter opinion in the southernmost 18 counties in Illinois.
+The Paul Simon Institute's public opinion polls address Illinois voters’ opinions on important current public policy topics, typically with a focus on state budget issues, political and electoral reform, politics, and social issues.

 All poll materials are also available at: